chiefabel7/azure-compute-docs/articles/service-fabric/service-fabric-replica-soft-delete.md

 # Replica soft delete for enhanced data protection in Service Fabric

 A [replica of a stateful service](./service-fabric-concepts-replica-lifecycle.md#replicas-of-stateful-services) is a copy of the service logic running on one of the nodes of the cluster.
-This article introduces a new Service Fabric enhancement: soft delete for replicas.
-Replica soft delete (RSD) provides another layer of data protection and operational safety for stateful workloads.
-This feature provides a safeguard against accidental or unintended data loss when using remove replica destructive operations on stateful persistent services.
+This article introduces a new Service Fabric enhancement - soft delete for stateful replicas.
+Replica Soft Delete (RSD) provides an additional layer of data protection and operational safety for stateful workloads, helping ensure data integrity and reliability.
+This feature provides a safeguard against accidental or unintended data loss when using Remove Replica destructive operations on stateful persistent services.
 Instead of immediately and permanently deleting data, Service Fabric now retains a snapshot of the replica at the time of deletion until the partition regains quorum.
 RSD operates in the background for every deleted replica.

 RSD also incorporates smart deletion logic, which automatically identifies and permanently removes soft-deleted replicas that are stale if the partition is otherwise healthy.
-This feature ensures efficient resource management across the Service Fabric cluster.
+This ensures efficient resource management across the Service Fabric cluster.

-RSD directly addresses customer feedback and real-world cases/incidents where accidental use of destructive APIs caused data loss.
-This enhancement significantly improves customers’ ability to safeguard critical data and recover from operational errors without data loss.
-Replica Soft Delete provides a safety net, making it easier to recover from mistakes and maintain data integrity.

 The key benefits of replica soft delete are: